TZstatsADS/Fall2020-Project2-group3/README.md

 + **Contribution statement**:

-+ Xinyi Wei: Carried out data pre-processing, designed and developed the business date and month map, and created a colorful and informative home page.
++ Xinyi Wei: Carried out data pre-processing, designed and developed the business date and month map, and created a informative home page.
 Built the data search page.

 All members approve our work presented in our GitHub repository including this contribution statement.